Category

 • Bullhorn, megaphone, or traffic controller wand for fire marshal

-In addition to these crucial fire protection supplies, you should educate your employees about the utility of everyday office supplies in an emergency scenario.
-For example, office chairs and file cabinets can be used to break through windows or knock down doors in the case of an actual fire.
+In addition to these crucial fire protection supplies, educate your employees about how to use first aid kits in a medical emergency and the utility of everyday office supplies in an emergency.
+For example, you can use chairs and heavy equipment to break through windows or knock down doors in the case of an actual fire.

 6. Rehearse fire evacuation procedures

-If you have children in school, you know that they practice “fire drills” often, sometimes monthly.
+If you have children in school, you know they practice “fire drills” often, sometimes monthly.

 Why?

-Because conducting regular rehearsals minimizes confusion and helps kids see how a safe fire drill should operate, ultimately reducing panic when a real emergency occurs.
-A safe outcome is more likely to occur with calm students who know what to do in the event of a fire.
+Conducting regular rehearsals minimizes confusion and helps kids see what a safe fire evacuation looks like, ultimately reducing panic when a real emergency occurs.
+A safe outcome is more likely to occur with calm students who know what to do during a fire.

-Research shows adults benefit from the same approach to learning through repetition.
-Fires move quickly, and seconds could make a difference—so preparedness on the individual level is necessary ahead of a possible evacuation.
+Research shows that adults benefit from the same approach to learning through repetition.
+Fires move quickly, and seconds could make a difference, so individual preparedness is necessary ahead of a possible evacuation.

 Key fire evacuation leaders should meet quarterly and plan for an annual or semi-annual full rehearsal of the company fire evacuation plan.
-Consult any local fire codes for your facility to ensure you meet safety requirements and emergency personnel is aware of your organization’s escape plan.
+Consult local fire codes for your facility to ensure you meet safety requirements and that emergency personnel know your organization’s fire escape plan.

-Here is a detailed guide on how to conduct a fire drill at work.
-For bonus points, make a mini-fire evacuation drill part of a new employee’s onboarding process.
+We have a detailed guide on conducting a fire drill at work.
+Make a mini-fire evacuation drill part of a new employee’s onboarding process for bonus points.

 This step-by-step video will guide you through the process of conducting a fire drill at work.